Funding your support

 Some of our students require personal care and assistance to help with daily living, such as assistance with cooking, shopping, bathing and dressing.

 This support is not provided by the University, however we will work with you to provide advice and information on arranging support with external providers and Social Services.

 If you're a UK student, Social Services will be responsible for funding your personal care package.
-If you are an EU or international student, it is important that you consider how you will fund your personal care assistance (eg privately, via sponsor or charitable trust) and that you arrange this support before you begin living and studying in Cardiff.
+If you are an international student, it is important that you consider how you will fund your personal care assistance (for example, privately, via sponsor or charitable trust) and that you arrange this support before you begin living and studying in Cardiff.